ciqol/sonarqube-api-client/README.md

 });

 // Example API usage
-const projects = await sonar.api.projects.search({ query: 'my-project' });
+const projects = await sonar.api.projects.search({ q: 'my-project' });
 console.log(projects);
 ```

 ### API Limit

-To limit the number of API requests, you can use the `wrap` option to wrap around the API requests.
+We can use the `wrap` option to wrap around API requests to limit their number.

 For example, using [`p-limit`](https://www.npmjs.com/package/p-limit) to limit the number of concurrent requests: